jnidzwetzki/crypto-bot/README.md

   <img alt="Build Status" src="https://travis-ci.org/jnidzwetzki/crypto-bot.svg?branch=master">
 </a>

-A crypto currency trading bot
+A crypto currency trading bot.
+This project also contains a client for the Bitfinex WebSocket API (v2).
+At the moment, historical candles, orders, ticks, and wallets are supported.

 # Examples